ilpropheta/ilpropheta.github.io/README.md

   - installed and used a Linux distribution for the first time
 - 2008
   - studied object oriented patterns (GoF and GRASP) for the first time
-  - discovered Functional Programming, practiced OCaml for some months passed an exam with full score at university
+  - discovered Functional Programming, practiced OCaml for some months, passed an exam with full score at university
   - got my BSC in Computer Engineering, Rome
   - started Computer Engineering MSC
 - 2009